New Meals on Wheels CEO focused on offering more than food - Movers & Makers

 He most recently served as the vice president of executive search at Centennial, Inc., a local executive search firm.
 However, he’s perhaps best known for his tenure as executive director of the Society of St. Vincent de Paul – Cincinnati District Council.

-Dunn will assume his new role on May 1.
+Dunn will assume his new role as CEO of MOW on May 1.

 “I feel called to contribute toward the betterment of our community, particularly focusing on enhancing the quality of life for the underserved, as well as staff and volunteers,” Dunn said of his hiring.
 “I welcome the opportunity to lead a dynamic team, working together to achieve positive outcomes for older adults in need.”